gemc/home/_documentation/api/analyzer.md

 evn, timestamp, thread_id, bank, name, pid, type, multiplicity, p, theta, phi, vx, vy, vz
 ```

-The analyzer reads it into the `generated_tracked` stream, exposing `p` (momentum), `theta`, and `phi` for plotting.
-When the selected stream is empty or lacks one of these, `plot_variable()` falls back to `generated_tracked` automatically.
+The analyzer reads it into the `generated_tracked` stream, exposing %%p%% (momentum), %%theta%%, and %%phi%%
+for plotting.
+When the selected stream is empty or lacks a requested plottable quantity, the command-line
+analyzer and `plot_variable()` look through the other loaded streams automatically.

 The ROOT streamer writes one ROOT file per worker thread.
-For one thread and %%filename: b2%%, the file is typically:
+For one thread and %%filename: b2%%, the file is
+typically:

 ```text
 b2_t0.root